-So you’ve just bought a PS Vita or PlayStation TV but the chances are one of the key things you’re missing is a memory card.
+So you’ve got a PS Vita or PlayStation TV but the chances are one of the key things you’re missing is a memory card or you’re looking at extra storage.
 With such a high dependence on digital downloads for the PS Vita’s software catalogue and even more so for the PSTV, we wanted to make sure that all of you could get the most out of your console and get the most out of whatever memory card options you choose.
 Even if you’re a hardened Vita owner, we hope that there’s something here that you’ll find useful…

 Both the slim PS Vita (2000 series) and PlayStation TV were upgraded to feature 1Gb of internal storage.
 While this may have seemed like a positive step forward giving gamers an initial starting point negating the need for the purchase of a memory card from the offset, this does have a few drawbacks.
 Firstly, with the size of patches and DLC for many retail games as well as games from the PSN Store (not to mention PlayStation Plus) this is woefully inadequate.
 Those who have purchased a PlayStation TV will find that almost all of this is taken up with the free games that are bundled with the system right from the off.

 More frustratingly is a simple design fault that – considering the fact that this is something that Sony’s mobile phone division have incorporated for years in their handsets – the consoles do not allow this memory to be combined with additional memory cards so if you insert a memory card into the PS Vita or PSTV then the internal storage can not be accessed.
 What sounds like a good idea for gamers at first quickly becomes a redundant feature and you are left with 1Gb of storage you can’t use.

 Sizes of Memory Cards